Xgodx the Excellent 2nd Studio Album by Japanese Band Serpent

 - Funeral of Light

-XGODX the continuing musical Journey of Japan’s Serpent
+XGODX the Continuing Musical Journey of Japan’s Serpent

 Kobe Japan’s Serpent took a musical journey of their own and in so doing, their 2nd full length album xGODx was released in February 2008.
 Serpent is one of those bands that does not release albums very often but when they do, their work is superb!
 The first song I listened to from this album is the one called Plastic Arts.
 Vocalist Ken switches back and forth between the rough vocal growl and the lower, raspier vocal sound.
 You could easily say that the lower voice sounds like something Chris Barnes would have done in the early 1990’s.
 But you cannot compare Serpent to Cannibal Corpse in terms of melody.
 Serpent clearly has that other band beat decisively in that category.
 Nonetheless, I’m pretty sure that Barnes would be proud to hear someone else experimenting vocally like that.
+As of 2018 the status of Serpent is unknown but the music is no less brilliant than when the first time I ever heard these guys even if their vocals are far from stellar.

 The melody in xGODx is very awesome